 - Your constraints that may impact SEO progress

-- Your competitive environment and the amounts of SEO work required for overtake the competition
+- Your competitive environment and the amount of SEO work required to overtake the competition

 Then, the SEO agency should put forward: